shihankanungo/shihankanungo.github.io/wrapped.md

 <br>

 - *Brighton Rock* by Graham Greene.
 1938
+- *The Joy of Abstraction.
+An Exploration of Math, Category Theory, and Life* by Eugenia Cheng.
+2022
+- *Love and Math: The Heart of Hidden Reality* by Edward Frenkel.
+2013
 - *American History, Volume 1: 1492-1877* by Thomas S. Kidd.
 2019
 - *American History, Volume 2: 1877 - Present* by Thomas S. Kidd.
 2019
 - *American Nations: A History of the Eleven Rival Regional Cultures of North America* by Colin Woodard.
 2011
+- *Tinker Tailor Soldier Spy* by John le Carré.
+1974
 - *Gone with the Wind* by Margaret Mitchell.
 1936
 - *The Case Against Sugar* by Gary Taubes.
 2016
 - *The Great Gatsby* by F. Scott Fitzgerald.
 1925